Political scandal overshadows South Korea 2018 Olympic prep

 Organizers say the infrastructure will help promote Gangwon province, which governs Pyeongchang and shares a border with North Korea.
 The goal is to use the Olympics to turn the region into a new Asian hub for winter sports.

 There have been worries about construction delays.
-Organizers say the main Olympic stadium, where the opening and closing ceremonies will be held, is about 40 percent complete.
-They promise completion by September.
+Organizers say the main Olympic stadium, where the opening and closing ceremonies will be held, is about 40 percent complete, but promise completion by September.

 They also say the construction of the 12 competition venues is about 96 percent complete on average.